3D Animation Solutions | Software For Film & TV | Autodesk

 Image courtesy of Qvisten Animation

-3D animation uses computer graphics to make objects look like they’re moving in 3-dimensional space.
-Artists use 3D modeling software to build the objects.
+3D animation uses computer graphics to make objects look like they are moving in 3-dimensional space.
+Artists use 3D modelling software to build the objects.
 Next comes rigging, a virtual representation of an object or character’s skeleton.
 Animators pose the rig at strategic points so it appears to move.
 Newer methods of animation involve motion capture, which records an actor’s live movements for digital animation.

 Autodesk offers a complete suite of tools for creating high-quality animated content.